How to Write a Nonprofit Press Release | Step-by-Step Guide

 6. Body of release

 The first paragraph should contain all of the relevant information.
 It should contain who, what, when, where, how, and why.
-Always assume that the first paragraph is all readers will read, so you should inform them as much here.
+Always assume the first paragraph is all readers will read, so you should inform them as much here.

 The succeeding paragraphs should support everything you wrote in the first paragraph.
 Each paragraph should be no more than 4 to 5 sentences and separated by a space.